 What is wrong when the soil is wet but the plant seems limp?
 This may be an indication that the plant has been overwatered, and possibly crown rot has set in.
 There is not too much that can be done.
 You may be able to take off a healthy leaf or two to start a new plant, but the old plant may not live if the center crown has started to rot.

 How often should I repot my African violet?
-It is beneficial to repot violets in fresh soil every year or two at most.
+Repotting African violets is beneficial to the plant’s lasting health.
+Repot in fresh soil every year or two at most.
 Do not necessarily use a larger pot each time you repot.

 Editor’s Note: This is a Yankee Classic article from January 1982.
 While, we are no longer able to respond to questions about African violets that are not covered within this article, you may find the answer you are seeking in the comment section below.